freneticmonkey/scanbench/Readme.md

 | Rust - Walk* | 1694ms |

 \* The rust implementation is using walkdir for Walk and work-queue for Parallel.
 The walkdir implementation is using the default settings for the walker, while the work-queue implementation is using 10 threads.

+## Setup notes

+Build the Go tooling and generate the data set
+    `make setup`

+Run the tests
+    `make run-all`